kf5011/kf5011.github.io/getting-started.md

 >    {:  .code}
 {:  .warning}

+While the code is uploading, a green LED by the USB connection flashes.
+*Wait* for this to stop flashing _before_ pressing the reset button.
+{: .danger}

+Once the code is uploaded, you will need to press and release the reset button, and then the code should run...

 ![Atom]({{site.baseurl}}{% link images/atom-serial.png%}){: style="float:left; margin-right:1em"}
 ## Evaluate
 You need to check if the program is functioning correctly.